Biosecurity

 Biosecurity plans do not need to be lodged with any particular authority, just keep it safe, easily accessible and ensure you regularly re-visit to ensure the practices are relevant to your production and make sure that any staff you have on the property are aware of your plan’s details.

-Download a template here and get started with protecting or enhancing your property.
+Get started with protecting or enhancing your property

 You can also download a Farm Biosecurity Action Planner which will walk you through assessing risks for your property and building in quick and simple measures to help protect your property.